freyja-bt/depot_locator/README.md

     * Save the file and re-run the app.

 ## Automatically load data from MARTA case study
-1. Download R and (optional) R studio as per the directions below
+1. Download R and (optional) R studio as per the directions above
 2. Paste the following code in the console and press "enter"
 ```
 install.packages("shiny")